This is an overview of the Divorce Laws in Alabama.

 Alimony in Alabama

-It must be demonstrated that one spouse has a financial need and that the other spouse has a financial ability to pay.
+It must be demonstrated that one spouse has a financial need and that the other spouse has the financial ability to pay.
 Alabama courts also place a great emphasis on the length of the marriage.
 Longer marriages will result in more generous awards to the spouse in need.

 Other factors that may be included are: